 It is often the case that people with improperly aligned teeth will refrain from smiling and showing their teeth, due to a lack of confidence in their appearance.
 In some cases, this can have an emotional impact that then affects their self-confidence causing negative social and career implications.

 The health considerations of straight teeth

-When it comes to wonky teeth, most people focus on the aesthetic impact, but did you know that there are also health implications to consider, too?
-Crooked teeth are harder to keep clean leaving them at a significant risk of being lost early due to periodontal (gum) disease or tooth decay.
-Gum disease has been associated with numerous health problems, such as the risk of heart attack, diabetes, stroke, respiratory disease, digestive disorders, low preterm birth weights, and stress on the immune system.
+When it comes to misaligned teeth, most people focus on the aesthetic impact, but did you know that there are also health implications to consider, too?
+Misaligned teeth are harder to keep clean as there are more small spaces where plaque can build up, leaving them at a higher risk of being lost early due to periodontal (gum) disease or tooth decay.

 Orthodontic treatments can help to achieve a more pleasing appearance, a healthier mouth, and teeth that can last significantly longer; with the proper care, of course.